blazingbhavneek/ner_bert_lstm/README.md

     Extract the Assignment_2.zip file to the root directory of the cloned repository.
     Open the Jupyter Notebook file text_classification_bi_lstm.ipynb using Jupyter Notebook or Google Colab.
     Run each cell of the notebook to execute the code.

+## Author

+This notebook was written by Bhavneek Singh.